News

 CBS Austin News Feature: “Building AI You Can Trust: Inside UT’s Verification Efforts”

 Postdoctoral Researcher, Dr. Neel Bhatt from The Center for Autonomy was recently featured on CBS Austin News for the Tech This Out segment, highlighting the Center's work on creating AI systems that can be reliably verified.
 Researchers are developing methods to ensure autonomous systems behave predictably, embedding constraints and testing frameworks so decisions can be explained and certified.
-This approach supports safer, more accountable deployment of robotics and autonomous vehicles in real-world environments.

 The interior of a Waymo car is pictured on Sept.
 24, 2024.